Kanaka-io/play-monadic-actions/README.md

 If you use the implicit conversions from ActionDSL.Implicits and the ?| operator on methods returning future, you'll have to make sure that you have an implicit ExecutionContext available in scope.
-Otherwise, implicit conversion from Future to Step[A] will silently fail, and you'll probably end up with cryptic compilation errors.
+Otherwise, implicit conversion from `Future` to `Step` will silently fail, and you'll probably end up with cryptic compilation errors.

 ## Credits